Arizona Court Records

 - Robberies and any other violent felony assaults.

-- At the point of filing for a removal of a juvenile record, there must be:
+- At the point of filing for removal of a juvenile record, there must be:

 - No pending criminal charges